abhayasl157/QMoney-Round-2/QMoneyCodeChallenge/README.md

 Note: If you plan to create project anew,select the NUnit project (as this).
 To understand how to create an NUnit project, please check the link https://playwright.dev/dotnet/docs/intro

+Also, make sure the following is set in appsettings.json properties before execution:

+ a.
+Build Action - Content/None
+ b.
+Copy to Output Directory - Copy if newer

+This will improve the build performance as VS avoids unnecessary copying file to output directory.

 ## Running tests

 We can run the tests in two ways: